jussi-kalliokoski/weakbind/README.md

 ## Benchmark

-The benchmark (`benchmark.js`) was run on my local machine.
+The benchmarks (`benchmark.js` and `react-benchmark.html`) were run on my local machine.
 You can run it yourself to see if the results differ.

 ### Without `WeakMap` (node.js v.0.10.33)